Social Emotional Health

 |Do what you say||Make a plan for tomorrow with your child.
 Write it down.
 Follow through.|

 |Limit electronic time for everyone||

-Go one a walk and collect natural objects (stones, pinecones, etc).
+Go on a walk and collect natural objects (stones, pinecones, etc).
 Graph what you find.

 Lay on your back outside and watch the clouds in the sky.
-Talk about what animals they look like.
+Talk about what animals the clouds resemble.

 |Reach out and hug them||